Trails Transform America

 Photo: The Ronald Kirk pedestrian bridge (left) and the Margaret Hunt Hill Bridge over the Trinity Skyline Trail, Dallas, Texas

-The Trails Transform America campaign has this message for Congress: Trail networks are as fundamental to America’s infrastructure as roads and rail lines and deserve robust federal investment.
+The Trails Transform America campaign has this message for Congress: Trail networks are as fundamental to America’s transportation systems as roads and rail lines and deserve robust federal investment.

 In the Headlines